gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

 - Refreshing certs
   - To test scenarios from this section, create a user with a role that has TTL of `1m` (`spec.options.max_session_ttl`).
-  - Log in, create a db connection and run the CLI command; wait 1 minute, click "Sync" on the cluster tab.
+  - Log in, create a db connection and run the CLI command; wait for the cert to expire, click "Sync" on the cluster tab.
     - Verify that after successfully logging in:
       - [ ] the cluster info is synced
       - [ ] the connection in the running CLI db client wasn't dropped; try executing `select